androbaza/smlm-seg/notes.md

 * Acquisition could be started before the dSTORM pumping phase.

 ## Event SMLM ideas
+* When reconstructing frames from events, if a "large event" --> fluorophore starts appearing over already existing psf --> write it to a separate frame to avoid overlap.
 * Extracting fast and slow processes from the same acquisition by changing the time binning value.
 * Could be used with dyes that exhibit a comples photophysical behavior, as the falling and rising edges are temporaly distinguishable.
 * Easier demixing based on the ON-time of the different dyes.